Rakshith-v-patil/Queue-Club-Snooker-Point/README.md

 * React JS and chakra UI for the theme of the Website

-* A NoCode API which connects to the Google sheets for the subscriptions details
+* A NoCode API which connects to the Google sheets for the subscriptions details: [LINK](https://docs.google.com/spreadsheets/d/1ES_ZS5xTySnPmfbjL2ri_ymkzsBz3qfrdwSG-4oc6Jw/edit#gid=0)

 A Simple yet classic project done by team Enigma containing 5 students: